An earthquake of preliminary magnitude 7.3 struck early today east of Sendai, Japan, according to the U.S. Geological Survey (USGS).

 The plate boundary region surrounding today's earthquake -- the boundary between the Pacific and North America plates where the Pacific subducts beneath Japan -- hosts moderate to large earthquakes fairly regularly, according to the USGS.
 For instance, 12 earthquakes of magnitude 7.0 or greater have occurred within 155 miles (250 km) of this earthquake over the past 40 years, including the magnitude-9.0 Tohoku earthquake that occurred on March 11, 2011.

 Earthquakes of this size can cause significant damage, especially with poorly built structures.
-Even well-designed buildings can be damaged or, in some cases, destroyed depending on the severity of the quake and a building’s proximity to the epicenter.
-Earthquakes of this size are sometimes followed by significant aftershocks.
+Even well-designed buildings can be damaged or, in some cases, destroyed depending on the severity of the quake and a building's proximity to the epicenter.

 But the damage caused by any single event depends on the quake's depth, proximity to populated areas, building standards in the region, as well as the type of earthquake.
 The USGS frequently updates the magnitude of an event after more data is analyzed.